IaC Lab 1 -- Use Ansible to build new Debian GNU/Linux Virtual Machines

 The main stages of the scenario are as follows:

-1. We start at the hypervisor shell level by pulling a base virtual machine base image from [cloud.debian.org](https://cloud.debian.org/images/cloud/).
-We then resize each of the virtual machine main partition image files copied from the cloud image.
+1. Start at the hypervisor shell level by pulling a base virtual machine image from [cloud.debian.org](https://cloud.debian.org/images/cloud/).
+Then resize each of the virtual machine main partition image files copied from the cloud image.

 :::info